 It is important for Providers to ensure Molina has accurate practice and business information.
-Accurate information allows us to better support and serve our Members and Provider Network.
+Accurate information allows us to better support and serve our Members and Provider network.

-Maintaining an accurate and current Provider Directory is a State and Federal regulatory requirement, as well as a National Committee for Quality Assurance (NCQA) required element.
+Maintaining an accurate and current Provider Directory is a state and federal regulatory requirement, as well as a National Committee for Quality Assurance (NCQA) required element.

 Invalid information can negatively impact Member access to care, Member/PCP assignments and referrals.
-Additionally, current information is critical for timely and accurate claims processing.
+Additionally, current information is critical for timely and accurate Claim processing.

-Providers must validate the Provider information on file with Molina at least once every 90 days for correctness and completeness.
+Providers must validate their Provider information on file with Molina at least once every 90 days for correctness and completeness.